Alendorff/yet-another-code-challenge/file-parsing/README.md

 The goal of this exercise is to generate a list that contains all beacons at certain timestamps with their corresponding support vector.

 As input we have a database which we collected during a beacon tracking test.
 The table is made from logs from different wifi antennas.
-At every timestamp we did a recording of each of this antennas which gives us table entries like this:
+At every timestamp we did a recording of each of these antennas in a way that yields table entries like this:

 ```
 { BeaconId: 111,